gverse/gverse/README.md

 - Support for transactions and batch updates
 - Before and after hooks for create, update and delete operations
 - Query options for ordering and pagination
-- Support for Dgraph 1.1 Types

-Roadmap:

-- Decorators for object-to-graph mapping (v1.1)

 ##### Compatibility with Dgraph

-Gverse supports Dgraph version 1.2.x.
-Work is underway for supporting the new [Features in Dgraph 20.03](https://dgraph.io/blog/post/dgraph-graphql-hits-ga/).
+The current version of Gverse supports Dgraph version 1.2.x.

-For earlier versions of Dgraph, Gverse version 1.0.x can be used.
+For compatibility with Dgraph 1.0.x, use Gverse version 1.0.2.
+You can specify the [version in your packages.json](https://60devs.com/npm-install-specific-version.html).

 ### Getting started